openbudgets/participatory-budgeting/README.md

 ## Local installation

-OpenBudgets Participatory Budgeting is a Rails 5 application.
+OpenBudgets Participatory Budgeting is a Rails 5.0 application.

 ### Development environment configuration

-Prerequisites: Git, Ruby 2.3.1+, Bundler gem, npm and PostgreSQL 9.4+
+Prerequisites: Git, Ruby 2.4.1, Bundler gem, Node 6.10.2 and PostgreSQL 9.4+

 To prepare the environment:
 ```